How to Set Up WireGuard on a Raspberry Pi

 How to Set up a WireGuard VPN Server on a Raspberry Pi - pivpn automated installer screenshot.

 3. The next screen will inform you that you need to set a static IP address.
-It’s best to set a static IP address in your router’s settings, as you are ensuring that DHCP does not try and give this address to any other devices.
+It’s best to set a static IP address in your router’s settings using a DHCP Reservation.
 However, certain routers (mostly ISP-provided ones) do not allow you to complete DHCP reservations.

-If you can’t set a static IP address for your Raspberry Pi in your router, set a static IP address on the Raspberry Pi by following the instructions.
+If you can’t set a static IP address on your router, set a static IP address on the Raspberry Pi by following the instructions.

 viewing the dhcp reservation in pivpn